 You can give milk kefir a second ferment, like you do with kombucha, to add flavors without contaminating the grains.
 Try fermenting the kefir milk for a further night with berries, a vanilla bean, or a slice of orange in it.

 If you leave the kefir grains in for long enough, the milk will become acidic enough to separate fully into curds and whey – and then you can make cheese!
+(For another easy fresh cheese recipe, check out how to make Icelandic Skyr)

 And the internet is full of kefir smoothie recipes.
 Pick your favorite flavor combination and go wild.